splitpea-dev/dont_get_exploded/README.md

 After you get the executable, simply run it:

 `./dge`

-###Notes
-There is still a little clean up work to be done, and one or two more features to implement (i.e. screenshot saving), however the game is fully playable.
-So, grab the code, build it, and enjoy!

 ###Colophon
 I programmed this game in C++ using [VIM](http://www.vim.org/).
 The graphics were composed with [GIMP](http://www.gimp.org/).
 This game was developed in a Linux desktop environment.